 Another way to use this concept is to imply triangles within your composition.

 In the image below, I placed the corn cakes and dip in triangles.
 It gives that sense of movement and pattern.

 When you repeat elements in a frame and them in triangles, the eye will follow them naturally.
 The plate is in the centre of the frame.
 But the image still carries tension due to the triangles.

 Becoming a better photographer involves studying your work.
 Always think about the various composition tools to help you improve your food photography.

 Apply the crop guides to some images you have taken and analyse them.
-Did you place your subject where the eye will naturally gravitate?
-Did you use triangles to place your elements in your scene?
-Did you set your focal points on the intersecting lines of the Phi Grid?
-Did you include some negative space?
+Make sure you place your subject where the eye will naturally gravitate.
+You can use triangles to place your elements in your scene.
+You can even set your focal points on the intersecting lines of the Phi Grid.
+Or perhaps include some negative space.

-	Ultimately, the point of the composition is to create balanced dynamic images.
+Ultimately, the point of the composition is to create balanced dynamic images and guide the viewer’s eye.
 The stronger your composition, the better food photography you create.